Programme/Approved Electives for 2021/22

 Description of Module Assessment

-A 800-word journal reviewStudents will choose one journal paper from a list and write a 800-word review.
-The review will entail the following:
+A 600-word critical journal reviewStudents will choose one journal paper from a list and write a 600-word critical review whilst engaging with at least two other sources (i.e. journal papers/books/chapters) from the module guide/independent research.
+The critical review will entail the following:

-A 2000-word essay chosen from a list of questionsStudents should choose one question from the list of questions and follow the guidelines of academic writing whilst deploying the Harvard referencing system.
+A 1400-word essay chosen from a list of questionsStudents should choose one question from the list of questions and follow the guidelines of academic writing whilst deploying the Harvard referencing system.